AzulSystems/IntelligenceCloudEvaluationLab/readme.md

 ## Intro

 Welcome to the Azul Partner Lab for the Azul Intelligence Cloud (AIC).
-This repo will help you quickly get started with AIC and two of its key features: Azul Vulnerability Detection (AVD) and Azul Code Inventory (ACI).
+This repo will help you quickly get started with AIC and two of its key features: Azul Vulnerability Detection (AVD) and Code Inventory (CI).

 ## Goals